Youth in Focus: Mission statement

-Youth in Focus's mission is to empower urban youth, through photography, to experience their world in new ways and to make positive choices for their lives.
+Youth in Focus mission is to empower urban youth, through photography, to experience their world in new ways and to make positive choices for their lives.
 The organization's goal is to put cameras in the hands of low income, at-risk youth and place them in a challenging environment surrounded by high quality talented teachers, nurturing adult volunteer mentors, and create a strong community of support.
 Through photography, the students are able to find their voice, identity, creativity, and gain new confidence in their worth and abilities.

 After an interview process, accepted students are given a $1,000 scholarship, covering the total cost of instruction and equipment.
 Classes meet with their teaching artists and mentors twice a week for three hours over a nine-week quarter.
 Students submit, display and discuss their final work during our End of Quarter Show.
 Youth in Focus partners with other agencies to provide photography workshops in order to expand our reach and to enhance the partner's regular programming.
 The organization has worked with community centers, schools and other youth service agencies.
 They are currently partnering with Friends of the Children and Youth Care, South Lake High School and Big Picture High School, among others.